Where will Tom Brady land? Bucs are faves and front-runners - WHIZ News

 TAMPA BAY (2/3)

-The Buccaneers are the clear front-runner to land Brady and are among the teams with the most salary cap space in the league.
+The Buccaneers are the clear front-runners to land Brady and among the teams with the most salary cap space.

 Tampa Bay led the league in passing despite Jameis Winston becoming the first player in NFL history to throw for at least 30 touchdowns and 30 interceptions in the same season.
 The Bucs have two dynamic receivers, Mike Evans and Chris Godwin, as well as two capable tight ends, Cameron Brate and O.J.
 Howard.
 Winston’s contract has expired.